davekirby/EFFProject/report/PROJ_KirbyD.md

 ---
 title:   "Evolving Fuzzy Forests: creating fuzzy inference systems with Genetic Programming"
-subtitle: A dissertation submitted in partial fulfilment of the requirements for the MSc in Advanced Computing Technologies (Data Analytics specialisation)
+subtitle: A dissertation submitted in partial fulfilment of the requirements for the M.Sc. in Advanced Computing Technologies (Data Analytics specialisation)
 author:
     - David Kirby
     - Department of Computer Science and Information Systems